A self-consistent method to estimate the rate of compact binary coalescences with a Poisson mixture model: Acknowledgements

 \section{Acknowledgements}

 We thank the LIGO-Virgo Scientific Collaboration for access to data.
 LIGO was constructed by the California Institute of Technology and Massachusetts Institute of Technology with funding from the National Science Foundation (NSF) and operates under cooperative agreement PHY-0757058.
 We gratefully acknowledge the support by NSF grant PHY-1626190 for the UWM computer cluster.
 We also thank Deep Chatterjee, Shaon Ghosh and Chad Hanna for illuminating discussions.
 SJK gratefully acknowledges suppport through NSF grant PHY-1607585.
+SRM thanks the LSSTC Data Science Fellowship Program, which is funded by LSSTC, NSF Cybertraining Grant $\#$1829740, the Brinson Foundation, and the Moore Foundation.